 - 10% are drinking more alcohol

 Physical health isn’t the only thing at risk during this coronavirus isolation period.
-Almost a quarter of Americans are concerned that social distancing will affect their mental health.
+Close to half (40%) of Americans are concerned that social distancing will affect their mental health.

 - 14% feel more depressed

 Fortunately, there are ways to cope with coronavirus isolation.
 Although many gyms have closed, people can still follow online workout videos.
 Some trails and beaches are on the list of exceptions for cities under shelter in place orders, so residents can still get out of the house while practicing social distancing.
 You can find other healthy habits and tips here.

 This survey was conducted online by SingleCare on Mar.
 20, 2020 through AYTM.
 It included 1,000 Americans aged 18+.
 Sex and age were census-balanced to match the population of the U.S.

 A second survey was conducted online through SurveyMonkey on April 10, 2020.
 It included 1,049 Americans aged 18+.
 The data above has been updated accordingly.